Buying a Car in the Philippines: Comprehensive Guide for Smart Filipinos

 P48.00 x 3liters x 365 days = P52, 560 in a year

-Remember that we are at the age when oil prices can continuously hike for months before it goes a bit lower, then goes up again.
+Remember that we are at the age when oil prices can continuously hike for months before it goes a bit lower and then up again.

 Car loan interest rates

 Choose the car loan with the most sensible loan interest.
-The too low-interest-rate might be suspicious, while too high is also a red flag for loan sharks.
-The interest rate will greatly affect your monthly budget as you have to deal with repayments diligently.
-The longer-term you get, the higher the interest you will be paying off for a few years.
+The too-low interest rate might be suspicious, while too high is also a red flag for loan sharks.
+The interest rate will greatly affect your monthly budget as you must diligently deal with repayments.
+The longer term you get, the higher the interest you will be paying off for a few years.
 If you think you can handle a shorter term, then do so.

 Also, check if the auto loan has a fixed interest rate or variable.
 The variable interest rate is subject to change, while the fixed one requires you the same amortization until the loan’s maturity.

 The coverage premiums will vary among insurance providers.
 Some lenders might require specific coverage insurance, while others do not.
 Other lenders also require you to get insurance from them or their affiliated insurance provider.
 The wider the coverage, the higher the monthly payment you have to take out of your pockets.